EATING INTUITIVELY: HOW TO USE A HUNGER SCALE

 If you’re satisfied and not physically hungry, but food is in front of you and you’re tempted to eat, ask yourself, “What do I need right now?”
 This is a good way to dodge eating for emotional reasons and take care of yourself, because food will still leave you feeling empty if you’re eating as a reaction to emotions.

-As you move through your meal, continue to check in with your satisfaction level instead of eating on autopilot and cleaning your plate.
+As you move through your meal, continue to check in with your satisfaction level from 1–10 instead of eating on autopilot and cleaning your plate.
 Keep in mind, it may only take a couple bites to feel gentle satisfaction.

 If you are stuffed and still have food on your plate, don’t throw in the towel and continue eating to oblivion.
 Instead, ask for a to-go box, push your plate away, toss it, or give the rest to your puppy.